JulienRouse/blog-data/content/blog/3_Introduction_to_Svelte.md

 The Svelte tutorial[^6] is great, it takes about an hour or so and is very well done.
 It uses the Svelte REPL[^7] and it introduces concepts very smoothly.
 Also it uses mostly the same concepts as React, Vue[^8] and Angular.
 If you know at least one of those you should pick it up quickly.
 (Component, reactive bindings, props, event forwarding, state store, component life cycle and slots to name a few concepts used) .

 Also the Svelte website features a very nice REPL that you can use to test Svelte app without installing anything.
 When you are ready for the next step, the *get started section*[^9] is handy.
 It's just a matter of cloning a template from a git[^10] repository and use the tools you are used to: `npm`[^11] or `yarn`[^12], `webpack`[^13], `rollup`[^14] or `browserify`[^15].
-And to deploy, there are instructions for fast deploy with Now[^16] and Surge[^17] or you can choose you favorite deployment option as you would for any other JS or TypeScript project.
+And for the deployment, there are instructions a quick setup with Now[^16] and Surge[^17] or you can choose you favorite deployment option as you would for any other JS or TypeScript project.

-Another pro, look at this article for a [RealWorld benchmark](https://medium.freecodecamp.org/a-realworld-comparison-of-front-end-frameworks-with-benchmarks-2019-update-4be0d3c78075) to get a feel of how Svelte can be very slim compared to its concurrent.
+Another pro, look at this article for a [RealWorld benchmark](https://medium.freecodecamp.org/a-realworld-comparison-of-front-end-frameworks-with-benchmarks-2019-update-4be0d3c78075) to get a feel of how Svelte can be very slim compared to its rivals.
 (Note that the benchmark was done with Svelte v2, and right now it is already Svelte v3, so take it with a grain of salt).

 ### CONS